ResponsiveImagesCG/newsletters/RICG-newsletter-2015-02-23.md

 ## 38 Special

 Firefox users!
 Belatedly elate!
-Your images will soon be very lightweight!
+Your images will soon be very lightweight.

 [`picture`](https://bugzilla.mozilla.org/show_bug.cgi?id=1017875) and [`srcset`](https://bugzilla.mozilla.org/show_bug.cgi?id=1018389) have been [turned on by default in Firefox Nightly](https://twitter.com/FirefoxNightly/status/567870148763209728), and are slated for Firefox 38 — release date: [May 19th](http://release.mozilla.org/planning/2015/01/13/release-schedule.html).